 This requirement to report to AUSTRAC applies to:

 It is an offence to make a transaction in a way that enables you to avoid reporting obligations.

-If you provide designated services as well as acting as a solicitor you must also report to us under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
+Some solicitors provide designated services.
+If this is the case, you must report to us under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).

 - If the transaction involves foreign currency, you must report by the end of the day after the transaction took place.